Get started

 We do not generally recommend self-hosting software and managing your own infrastructure if this is the case.
 We also offer a hosted cloud sandbox that will allow users to use budibase in their browser without any setup or self-hosting.
 You can sign up and use the cloud platform here:

 To complete this guide, you must have docker and docker compose installed on your machine.
-Follow the instructions for downloading docker for Windows, Mac, and Linux machines.
+Follow the instructions for downloading docker for , , and machines.

-For those setting up docker/docker-compose in a Linux environment it is worth checking that your permissions are setup correctly before attempting to continue - more details about this can be found here in the docker documentation.
+For those setting up docker/docker-compose in a Linux environment it is worth checking that your permissions are setup correctly before attempting to continue - more details about this can be found .

 The simplest way to get budibase up and running self-hosted is to use our one click digitalocean installation.
 This will create your very own self hosted budibase installation running in digitalocean, without any configuration at all.